veryboringhwl/zenbrowser/README.md

 ### Customization

+To enable tweaks, you need to create a custom boolean preference in about:config.

 To enable a config:

 1. Go to about:config.
 2. Create a custom boolean preference by typing the preference name
-3. Click the plus button
+3. Click the plus button and set to true

 To disable a config: